developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<PreloadLegacyGeneric value="1"/>

 ### PreloadLegacyODAX
-Determines whether to preload the NPAPI plug-in to mimic the ODAX ActiveX object in Webkit.
+Determines whether to pre-load the NPAPI plug-in to mimic the ODAX ActiveX object in Webkit.
 Does not apply to the Enterprise Tablet.

 **Possible Values**